 The laws recognise drug addiction as a crime, and therefore a crime shouldn’t go unpunished.
 Regardless of the addicts’ background, all of them are subjected to legal actions if caught.
-This in turn creates fear among the addicts, that if they so much as step inside a health facility looking for a cure for drug addiction, they might land a prison time, or worse, a death penalty.
+This in turn creates fear among the addicts, that if they so much as step inside a health facility looking for a cure for drug addiction, they might land some prison time, or worse, a death penalty.

-In the move to treat drug addiction as a public health instead of a criminal offence, decriminalization of drugs may help make the world a more welcoming place for the addicts.
+In the move to treat drug addiction as a public health issue instead of a criminal offence, decriminalization of drugs may help make the world a more welcoming place for the addicts.
 Trained doctors and nurses will be able to provide the help they seek and positively encourage them to live a better life without the influence of drugs.

 The fear of incarceration and punishment also roots back to the issue of stigmatisation towards drug addiction.
 Not all drug addicts engage in criminal activities.
 Some turn to drugs as an escapism from a heavy life but that doesn’t exclude them from being stereotyped as criminals.

 As a result, social risk is formed between addicts and the outside world.
 Other people see addicts as criminals from whom they need to stay away, which ironically will aggravate the situation for the addicts because addiction only gets worse with neglect and abandonment.